BraneShop/BraneShop.github.io/src/posts/2019-01-20-Braneshop-and-Silverpond.md

 each iteration has been improved, tweaked, and been added to.
 It has been our aim that the workshop stays current, relevant, and useful.
-The deep learning workshop has gone from a four-hour "intensive", to a one day training, to a two-day workshop 9to include a project day), and now, it has evolved into a three-day learn-practice-apply kind of workshop.
+The deep learning workshop has gone from a four-hour "intensive", to a one day training) and now to a two-day workshop to learn-practice-apply kind of workshop, including a day of working on group projects.

 #### We have had an impact far and wide